I love a long soak in our hot tub. But sometimes it’s easy to lose track of time, so I’ve wondered how long is it safe to stay in a hot tub?

 What I like to do is alternate between being up to my neck, and then sitting up higher where much of my upper torso is out of the water.

 Some even prefer to get out and sit on the edge and dip the feet in to cool down a little.
 If you do that, just use caution to ensure you don’t slip off (either forward or backward).

 Can a hot tub kill you?

 While rare and extreme, people do die in hot tubs.
 Overexposure is common, but death is more likely to result from falling and being injured.
-But unclean water can also cause bacterial or viral infections such as Legionnaires’ disease which has been known to result in death.
+However unclean water can also cause bacterial or viral infections such as Legionnaires’ disease which has been known to result in death.

 So what are the different ways using a hot tub could be fatal?
 Let’s explore some of the most common (again, understanding that these instances are very rare):

 Bacteria and viruses can easily live in water.
 While hot tub rash (officially called hot tub folliculitis) is somewhat common; it isn’t likely to cause serious illness or death.

 The biggest concern with hot tubs and infection is with Legionnaire’s Disease, also called legionellosis.
 This deadly disease is a type of pneumonia caused by Legionella bacteria.

 Every year between 8,000 – 18,000 people in the US get the disease (most cases not from hot tubs).
 However, it does affect certain groups of people more than others, such as: